Spin precession effects in the phasing formula of eccentric compact binary inspirals up to the second post-Newtonian order: Introduction

 In Sec. \ref{sec:applications}, we first calculate the number of cycles a real GW signal sweeps across a particular detector frequency range.
 We compare three different spin scenarios (almost aligned, almost anti-aligned, and perpendicular) for three different detector configurations and mass ranges.
 This we show for two different initial eccentricities.
 We then calculate the number of cycles swept by the numerically calculated TaylorT2 phase from the evolution equations and compare it with the analytical small-eccentricity expanded, as well as the resummed TaylorT2 phase number of cycles.
 Through this comparison, we show the domain of validity of our analytic TaylorT2 phase.
 We show that the $e_0^8$ expanded TaylorT2 phase incurs less than one cycle, compared to the numerically evaluated TaylorT2 phase, for initial eccentricity $e_0$ as high as 0.7.
-We also show that the resummed TaylorT2 is valid for initial eccentricities as high as 0.8.
+We also show that the resummed TaylorT2 is valid for initial eccentricities as high as 0.8. {\black We then add our newly computed phasing correction to a frequency domain Taylor waveform and perform mismatch studies to ascertain the domain of validity of our \PFtwoEcc with respect to the eccentric circular aligned-spins waveform \FtwoEcc and the numerically computed eccentric spin-precessing waveform \pyEFPE by \cite{Morras:2025nlp}.}

 Finally in Sec. \ref{sec:discussions} we draw some conclusions about the key findings and discusses potential directions for future work.

 We use the following notations and conventions in this study: We use geometrized units $G = c = 1$ throughout the study unless otherwise specified.
 We write spin vectors in bold and use boldfaced hat symbol for the angular momentum unit vector.
 We use dimensionless spin vectors $\bm{\chi}_{A/S}$ for the results which are related to the $\bm{s}_{1/2}$ vectors of \cite{Morras:2025nlp} as follows